Uberi/University-Notes/PHIL145/PHIL145.md

 An argument is **ampliative** if the conclusion expresses more information than that expressed in the premises.
 All valid deductive arguments are by definition non-ampliative, since if they had more information, we could not know that it is valid.
 As a result, all ampliative arguments cannot be known to be valid.

-A non-ampliative argument might be "7 is a prime number, and therefore is only divisible by 1 and 7", while an anmpliative one might be "the sun set every day before yesterday, so it will set today".
+A non-ampliative argument might be "7 is a prime number, and therefore is only divisible by 1 and 7", while an ampliative one might be "the sun set every day before yesterday, so it will set today".

 Ampliative arguments are evaluated based on how well it supports the conclusion.
 If the premises make the argument rationally believable, then the argument is good.
 Otherwise, it is not.